mlrun/mlrun/docs/projects/create-project.md

 ## Deleting a project

 See {py:class}`~mlrun.db.httpdb.HTTPRunDB.delete_project`.
-Deleting a project also deletes the project's objects (artifact metadata, runs, etc.).
+Deleting a project also deletes the project's objects (artifact metadata, runs, etc.), but not the artifact data.
+(When deleting a project that has resources, you must use `deletion_strategy=cascade`, which deletes the objects.
+See
+{py:meth}`~mlrun.db.httpdb.HTTPRunDB.delete_project`.)
 After you delete a project, the only way to delete the artifact files is by browsing the storage where they are located and deleting the files.